 The European Union (EU) Savings Taxation Directive, which provided a way to tax revenue from savings accounts held by EU citizens in a member state other than their country of residence or in certain non-EU countries, took effect in July 2005.
 San Marino, which was not an EU member, had agreed to participate in the directive, which was intended to prevent harmful tax practices.

 Elections for the Grand and General Council, San Marino’s parliament, were held in June 2006.
-The San Marino Christian Democratic Party (PDCS) won 21 of the 60 seats, followed by the Party of Socialists and Democrats (PSD) with 20, the Popular Alliance of Democrats (AP) with 7, the United Left (SU) with 5, and the New Socialist Party (NPS) with 3.
-Smaller parties took the remainder.
+The San Marino Christian Democratic Party (PDCS) won 21 of the 60 seats, followed by the Party of Socialists and Democrats (PSD) with 20, the Popular Alliance of Democrats (AP) with 7, the United Left (SU) with 5, the New Socialist Party (NPS) with 3, the Sammarinese for Freedom with 1, the National Alliance with 1, the Sammarinese People with 1 and We Sammarinese with 1.
 The PSD formed a coalition government with the AP and SU, replacing a government led by the PDCS.

-In October 2007, after the government failed to pass the second article of a proposed due process law, the SU pulled its members from the coalition government in protest.
-The move threw the government into a crisis, but the coalition reformed in late November with the addition of four lawmakers from the new Democrats of the Center party, which had split off from the PDCS.
-The present leading government coalition is composed of the PSD, AP, SU and Democrats of the Center.
+In October 2007, after the government failed to pass the second article of a proposed due process law, the SU pulled its members from the leading coalition government in protest.
+The move threw the government into a crisis, but the coalition re-formed in late November with the addition of four lawmakers from the new Democrats of the Center party (DdC), which had split off from the PDCS.
+The ensuing left-wingleading government coalition was composed of the PSD, AP, SU and DdC.

 San Marino is an electoral democracy.
 The 60 members of the Great and General Council, the unicameral legislature, are elected every five years by proportional representation.
 Executive power rests with the 10-member Congress of State (cabinet), which is headed by two captains-regent selected every spring and fall by the Great and General Council from among its own members to serve as joint heads of state for a six-month period.
 Although there is no official prime minister, the secretary of state for foreign and political affairs is regarded as the head of government.
 Fiorenzo Stolfi was elected to the post in July 2006.